Downtime Tracking Checklist for Manufacturing Plants

 Capture Every Downtime Event Automatically and Link It to OEE

-iFactory captures downtime events from machine PLCs or operator input, timestamps every start and stop, applies your reason code structure, and links each event to the OEE Availability calculation automatically — no end-of-shift manual entry, no gaps, no disputes.
+iFactory captures downtime events from machine PLCs or operator input, timestamps every start and stop, applies your reason code structure, and links each event to OEE Availability — no manual entry, no gaps.

-Downtime capture checklist: timestamped events with reason codes, linked to OEE Availability
+Timestamped events with reason codes, linked to OEE Availability automatically

 Area 1